openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
 This cryptographic proof of possession MUST be bound by the Wallet to the intended audience (the Client Identifier of the Verifier) and the respective transaction (identified by the Nonce in the Authorization Request) and the Verifier MUST verify this binding.

-The Verifier MUST create a fresh, cryptographically random numbers with sufficient entropy for every Authorization Request, store it with its current session, and pass it in the `nonce` Authorization Request Parameter to the Wallet.
+The Verifier MUST create a fresh, cryptographically random number with sufficient entropy for every Authorization Request, store it with its current session, and pass it in the `nonce` Authorization Request Parameter to the Wallet.

 The Wallet MUST link every Verifiable Presentation returned to the Verifier in the `vp_token` to the `client_id` and the `nonce` of the respective Authentication Request.

 The Verifier MUST validate every individual Verifiable Presentation in an Authorization Response and ensure, it is linked to the `client_id` it had used for the respective Authorization Request and that the Verifiable Presentation is also linked to the `nonce` parameter value used in the respective Authorization Request.

 The `client_id` is used to detect the presentation of Verifiable Credentials to a different party other than the intended.
-This prevents a legitimate recipient of a Verifiable Presentation to present it to other Verifiers.
+This prevents a legitimate recipient of a Verifiable Presentation from present it to other Verifiers.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: Different formats for Verifiable Presentations and signature/proof schemes use different ways to represent the intended audience and the session binding.
 Some use claims to directly represent those values, others include the values into the calculation of cryptographic proofs.
 There are also different naming conventions across the different formats.
 The format of the resepective presentation is determined from the format information in the presentation submission in the Authorization Response.